ethanclevenger91/ethanclevenger91.github.io/_posts/2015-12-28-CSS-Only-Danger-Dial.md

 title: CSS-Only Danger Dial
 ---

-We're going to create a dial, 1-10, that could be used for a variety of things - danger level of animals, spiciness of peppers, whatever.
+We're going to create a dial that could be used for a variety of things - danger level of animals, spiciness of peppers, whatever.
 Doesn't matter.
 We're going to do it because it's cool, and we're going to do it only with HTML, CSS and just one image for the background.
-Take a look:
+Let's go.

+### The Codepen

 <p data-height="268" data-theme-id="11396" data-slug-hash="GooKMK" data-default-tab="result" data-user="ethanclevenger91" class='codepen'>See the Pen <a href='http://codepen.io/ethanclevenger91/pen/GooKMK/'>Dial Animation</a> by Ethan (<a href='http://codepen.io/ethanclevenger91'>@ethanclevenger91</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 If you aren't familiar with SCSS, you're either going to want to refresh (read: _make your life easier_) or view the compiled CSS in the CodePen.

+### How?

 First off, our HTML: